DFraserStratos/audio-volume-manager/README.md

 1. Open System Settings → Users & Groups → Login Items
 2. Click the + button
-3. Navigate to and select the VolumeManager app
+3. Navigate to and select the VolumeManagerApp
 4. Click Add

 ## Building

-### Using Xcode

-See [XCODE_SETUP.md](XCODE_SETUP.md) for detailed instructions on setting up and running the project in Xcode.

 ### Using Command Line